BACK TO HOME PAGE

 Late payment of balance or no-payment of balance

 “The Band” will not perform unless the deposit and balance are fully paid before the performance time.
-If “The Customer” does not paying the outstanding balance “the Band” reserves the right to start a legal process or referred to a recovery company and interest and expenses will be added to the outstanding balance at the appropriate rate.
+If “The Customer” does not pay the outstanding balance “the Band” reserves the right to start a legal process or referred to a recovery company and interest and expenses will be added to the outstanding balance at the appropriate rate.

 Changes on the day